ingorichtsmeier/connector-logging/README.md

 # Logging Connectors

-Camunda Connectors use the apache http client under the hood.
+Camunda Connectors use the [Apache http client](https://hc.apache.org/httpcomponents-client-4.5.x/index.html) under the hood.
 To see the request and the response data, you can enable logging for the http client.

 The most interesting log levels are `org.apache.http.headers` and `org.apache.http.wire`.

-an easy way to activate the output is to use logback as your logging output and wire the Camunda logging done by slf4j and the apache http logging done by commons-logging via logback.
+An easy way to activate the output is to use logback as your logging output and wire the Camunda logging done by slf4j and the apache http logging done by commons-logging via logback.

 For this you need the jars `lockback.jar` and `jcl-over-slf4j.jar` on your classpath.